Skip to main content

 The downstream consequence of this is a decrease in the production of testosterone in men and estrogen and progesterone in women.

-This HPA-HPG crosstalk provides a clear biological mechanism for the well-documented association between and reproductive and sexual dysfunction.
+This HPA-HPG crosstalk provides a clear biological mechanism for the well-documented association between chronic stress and reproductive and sexual dysfunction.
 In a corporate wellness context, it underscores the importance of a comprehensive hormonal assessment that goes beyond just cortisol.
 The following table outlines a panel of advanced biomarkers for assessing the HPA-HPG axis crosstalk:

 Table 3 ∞ Advanced Biomarkers for HPA-HPG Axis Assessment